Heavy Manufacturing of Power Plants

 Parent company Objedinennye Mashinostroitelnye Zavody (OMZ – Uralmash-Izhora Group, or OAO OMZ) itself is the largest heavy industry company in Russia, and has a wide shareholding but is controlled by Gazprom.
 OMZ was founded in 1996 as the Ural Heavy Machinery Works.
 It specializes in engineering, production, sales and maintenance of equipment and machines for the nuclear power, oil and gas, and mining industries, and also in the production of special steels and equipment for other industries.
 Izhorskiye Zavody became part of the company in 1999, and Skoda Steel (incorporating forging and foundry sections) and Skoda JS joined in 2004.
 Skoda Steel was renamed Pilsen Steel in 2007.
 See Europe section for these.

 OMZ-Spetsstal at St Petersburg has a five-year licence from Rostechnadzor, the Federal Environmental, Industrial and Nuclear Supervision Service, for the manufacture of equipment for nuclear power plants.
 It supplies to Izhora.
+In 2013 it produced a 420-tonne forging for VVER-TOI reactor pressure vessel – up from 360t previous capacity.

 AEM has taken steps to diversify its source of supply from OMZ.
 It is developing its own capacity to make VVER pressure vessels, principally so far through Petrozavodskmash and EMSS in Ukraine, both of which are subsidiaries acquired in 2010.
 AEM claims to have provided equipment for 13% of nuclear plants worldwide, and to be the unique producer of steam generators for Russian nuclear plants, of reactor vessels for fast neutron reactors, and of the main circulating pumps for all Russian types of reactors.

 JSC Machine Building Plant ZiO-Podolsk at Podolsk is an AEM subsidiary since 2007 which is one of the largest manufacturers designing and producing equipment for nuclear power and other plants.
 It has focused on power equipment since 1946, making equipment, including steam generators and heat exchangers, for all nuclear plants in the former USSR.
 It is increasing capacity to four nuclear equipment sets per year, investing RUR 2.9 billion by 2015.
-It is majority owned by Atomenergomash, with EMAlliance (PJSC EnergoMashinostroitelny Alliance - 24%) and Renova Group (25%).
+It is majority owned by Atomenergomash, with EMAlliance (PJSC EnergoMashinostroitelny Alliance – 24%) and Renova Group (25%).
 It was founded in 1919 and was formerly known as the Ordzhonikidze engineering plant in Podolsk.)
-It is making the reactor pressure vessel and other main equipment for the BN-800 fast reactor at Beloyarsk as well as steam generators for Novovoronezh, Kalinin-4, Leningrad and Belene/ Kozloduy 7.
-The BN-800 reactor pressure vessel is 13 metres in diameter, and a unique 16-meter rotary-table milling machine was needed to manufacture it, using South Korean steel. http://www.podolskmash.ru/en
+It is making the reactor pressure vessel and other main equipment for the BN-800 fast reactor at Beloyarsk as well as steam generators for Novovoronezh, Kalinin 4, Leningrad and Belene/ Kozloduy 7.
+The BN-800 reactor pressure vessel is 13 metres in diameter, and a unique 16-metre rotary-table milling machine was needed to manufacture it, using South Korean steel. http://www.podolskmash.ru/en

 AEM-Tekhnologii was established in 2007 as a private joint stock company based in St Petersburg and is the leading AEM entity for manufacture of reactor equipment.
 Since 2010 it has managed Petrozavodskmash.
 Since 2009 AEM had been trying to acquire Volgodonsk-based Atommash, part of Energomash group, and in October 2012 it took over the assets of Atommash as lessee.

 AEM’s Petrozavodskmash is described as one of the largest machine-building enterprises in Russia and has taken over production of VVER steam generators from OMZ's Izhorskiye Zavody.
-It had the contract for the reactor pressure vessel and various internals for Baltic 1 reactor, due for delivery in 2014.
+It had the original contract for the reactor pressure vessel and various internals for Baltic 1 reactor, due for delivery in 2014.
 It is located in Russian Karelia on the shore of Onego Lake which is connected by waterways with the Baltic, White, Black and Caspian Seas making it possible to transport large products.
 It is allied with Alstom Atomenergomash, which is setting up its factory there (see below).

 In May 2012 Rosenergoatom said that reactor pressure vessels for its VVER-TOI reactors would be made by both Izhorskiye Zavody and EMSS with Petrozavodskmash.
 EMSS will supply forged components to Petrozavodskmash and the Atommash plant.
 Earlier, Krasnye Barrikady shipyard and the engineering company AEM-Tekhnologii were mentioned as alternatives to Izhorskiye Zavody to supply reactor pressure vessels, and when the latter leased the Atommash plant in October 2012 that option took shape.